Calvin92/chrome-based-copy-and-paste-image/README.md

 # chrome-based-copy-and-paste-image
-With Chrome, you can copy and paste image to contenteditable div, then  you can compress the image and post the compressed image's base64 data to server
+With Chrome, you can copy and paste image to contenteditable div, then  you can compress the image and post the compressed image's base64 data to the server

 Demo
 -----